sarang35/-digital-literacy-project/README.md

 ## ✅ Tasks Completed

 ### 🟢 Task 1 – Infographic
-Created a digital literacy awareness infographic using Canva covering safe internet practices and professional presence.
+I created a digital literacy awareness infographic using Canva, focusing on safe internet practices and professional online presence.
+It includes key tips like using strong passwords, avoiding phishing, and protecting personal data.
+The design uses simple layout, soft colors, and icons for clarity.
+Overall, it shows the importance of using technology safely and responsibly.

 ### 🟢 Task 2 – Digital Portfolio
-Set up and updated profiles on GitHub, LinkedIn, and HackerRank.
+I set up and upgraded my advanced portfolio by making profiles on GitHub, LinkedIn, and HackerRank.
+I included pertinent scholastic points of interest, abilities, and ventures to grandstand my capacities.
+Each profile was organized to reflect a proficient online nearness.
+This made a difference me construct a solid computerized personality and move forward my perceivability for future openings.

 ### 🟢 Task 3 – Platforms
-Solved a beginner coding problem on HackerRank and created a Google Form quiz.
+I have done a  beginner-level coding problem on HackerRank to improve my problem-solving skills and I moreover made a Google Shape test to test computerized education mindfulness.
+This made a difference me get it down to earth applications of online apparatuses.
+In general, it upgraded both my coding hone and advanced aptitudes.

 ### 🟢 Task 4 – Email Etiquette
-Drafted professional emails and created a social media do’s and don’ts checklist.
+I drafted proficient emails taking after legitimate organize and tone.
+I centered on clear subject lines, neighborly dialect, and organized substance.
+I moreover made a social media do’s and don’ts checklist to advance capable online behavior.
+This errand made a difference me move forward my communication and computerized behavior aptitudes.

 ### 🟢 Task 5 – Cybercrime Awareness
-Prepared a phishing case study and a prevention checklist.
+I arranged a phishing case ponder to get it how online tricks work.
+I too made a anticipation checklist with tips like maintaining a strategic distance from suspicious joins and confirming sources.
+This errand made strides my mindfulness of cyber dangers.
+It made a difference me learn how to remain secure online and ensure individual data.

 ---